0x90JMP/0x90JMP.github.io/_posts/2026-07-15-api-series-call-stack.md

 **What this post covers:**
 - The four-layer Windows API model: Win32 → kernelbase → NT API → syscall
 - What forwarding thunks are and why kernel32 is mostly just jump tables
-- How some EDRs use inline hooks at the ntdll layer
-- The three most common hook patterns and what their bytes look like
-- A C# tool that reads function prologues and detects hooks live
+- How userland ntdll hooks work and why MDE uses a different approach
 - What MDE actually hooks in practice — and why it is not what most people expect
 - A live injection test against MDE: what fires and what does not